Quickstart: Build a Table API app with .NET and Azure Cosmos DB

 Paste the PRIMARY CONNECTION STRING from the portal into the StorageConnectionString value on line 8.
 Paste the string inside the quotes.

-Line 8 should now look similar to:
+Line 8 should now appear similar to:

 <add key="StorageConnectionString" value="DefaultEndpointsProtocol=https;AccountName=<account name>;AccountKey=txZACN9f...==;TableEndpoint=https://<account name>.table.cosmosdb.azure.com;" />

-Save the App.config file.
+Press CTRL+S to save the App.config file.

 You've now updated your app with all the info it needs to communicate with Azure Cosmos DB.